 Wingspan: 40.2-46.5 in

 Northern Harriers are a unique type of hawk and the only type of Harrier found in North America.
 They have owl-like faces with round facial discs that aid in their hunting by enhancing their sense of hearing.
-They’re often spotted flying low to the ground, swooping back and forth in open areas in search of prey such as rodents and other small to medium sized animals.

 Unlike many other hawks, they don’t tend to perch while hunting in favor of catching prey on the move.
 In Pennsylvania they’re found year-round in marshes, fields, and prairies.
+This is why they were formerly known as the “marsh hawk.”

 Northern Harriers have slender bodies with long, broad wings and a long, rounded tail.
 A white patch on their rump near the base of their tail makes it easy to identify them at a distance — as well as the way they hold their wings in a dihedral “V” shape during flight.
-Adult males are mostly a light, grayish-brown throughout with white undersides.
-Females are mostly light brown.
-The gray coloring of the male Northern Harrier is why they are sometimes referred to as “gray-ghosts.”

 2. Red-Tailed Hawk